The Pulse of K-Entertainment

 Yes.
 Park Chan-wook has won at Cannes three times: the Grand Prix for Oldboy (2004), the Jury Prize for Thirst (2009), and Best Director for Decision to Leave (2022).
 His latest film No Other Choice earned three Golden Globe nominations.

-When is the 2026 Cannes Film Festival?
+When was the 2026 Cannes Film Festival?

 Is Park Chan-wook the first Korean Cannes jury president?